djhunter/cryptography/README.md

 # cryptography

 Slides, assignments, and resources for my Cryptography and Coding Theory class.
+See [GitHub pages site](https://djhunter.github.io/cryptography/) for the HTML version.